dmidlo/histdata.com-tools/README.md

 ##### `Start` & `Now` Keywords

-you may hav noticed that two special year-month keywords exist `start` and `now`
+you may have noticed that two special year-month keywords exist `start` and `now`

 - `start` may only be used with the `-s --start_yearmonth`